featureform/featureform/README.md

 ## Contributing

-* To contribute to Embedding Hub, please check out [Contribution docs](https://github.com/featureform/embeddings/blob/main/CONTRIBUTING.md).
+* To contribute to Embeddinghub, please check out [Contribution docs](https://github.com/featureform/embeddings/blob/main/CONTRIBUTING.md).
 * Welcome to our awesome community, please join our [Slack community](https://featureform-community.slack.com/ssb/redirect).

 ## Report Issues

-Please help us by [reporting any issues](https://github.com/featureform/embeddings/issues/new/choose) you may have while using Embedding Hub.
+Please help us by [reporting any issues](https://github.com/featureform/embeddings/issues/new/choose) you may have while using Embeddinghub.

 ## License